newcleo-dev-team/lbh15/joss/paper.md

 implementation and using the Horner scheme to evaluate polynomials [@hornerbook].
-The current version includes a tutorial focusing on a volume of lead that is subjected to time-varying thermal loads, where the Oxygen concentration is controlled to fall in the range where the protective oxide layer formation is assured [@nea].
+The current version includes a tutorial focusing on a volume of lead that is subjected to time-varying thermal loads, where the oxygen concentration is controlled to fall in the range where the protective oxide layer formation is assured [@nea].
 Great attention is paid to the code quality and readability. *PEP8* guidelines[^2] are ensured by the *pycodestyle* utility.
 In addition, the automatic static analysis